Overview of Rhode Island Taxes

 Property taxes must be based on the market value of a property.
 To that end, cities and towns are required to fully revalue the property in their district once every nine years, and to do statistical updates to assessed value every third and sixth year.
 Homeowners who disagree with their assessed value have 90 days from the date their first payment is due to file an appeal with their local assessor.

 Tax rates apply to that assessed market value.
 (Except in Block Island, where assessed value is equal to 80% of market value.)
-There is no statewide homestead exemptions, but many cities offer an exemption or lower rates on owner-occupied properties.
+There is no statewide homestead exemption, but many cities offer an exemption or lower rates on owner-occupied properties.

 Rhode Island Property Tax Rates